adrmisty/hmm-pos-tagger/README.md

-# 🧠 Hidden Markov Model PoS Tagger
+# 🧠 Hidden Markov model PoS tagger
 ## Computational Syntax team project

-This project implements a **Hidden Markov Model (HMM) part-of-speech tagger** trained and evaluated on two datasets from the **Universal Dependencies (UD)** treebanks.
+This project implements a **Hidden Markov model (HMM) part-of-speech tagger** trained and evaluated on three language datasets (English, Dutch and Greek) from the **Universal Dependencies (UD)** treebanks.

 ---

 ## TODOS

-For the code:
-- implement dumping of tagging prediction for test data into text file-DONE
-- evaluate other metrics apart from accuracy (precision, recall, f1)
-- analyze how to improve accuracy
-  --> smoothing?
-  --> other techniques?
+#TODOs-Repo:
+- [] once Colab/code effectively finished, update the README.md accordingly and review the whole project to add/review documentation and clean code practices

+#TODOs-Code:
+- [] impl. recognition assistance for PNOUN vs. NOUN: possibly there are 'more unseen'/less freq. instances of a word based on its capitalization, which might fall under the UNK threshold, so an idea is to create an extra rare-word class <UNK_CAP> that accounts for rare, capitalized words

 #TODOs-Colab:
-from observing the CM, analyze what can be added to help each lang's model improve tagging of most problematic classes
+- [] add more reflection/thinking process/explanations of why results are the way they are, in between CM discussions
+- [] test metrics/plot new CMs based on the prev.
+PNOUN fix

+---

-## 📌 Project Overview
+## 1. Project overview

-**We develop an HMM-based POS tagger with:
+We develop an HMM-based POS tagger with:

 - Estimation of transition probabilities (tag → tag) and emission probabilities (tag → word), trained on UD data
 - Viterbi decoding for inference

 ---

-## 📊 Experiments
+## 2. Experiments

-We run experiments on **2 Universal Dependencies treebanks** (https://universaldependencies.org/) to observe and compare tagging accuracy of our HMM tagger.
+We run experiments on **three Universal Dependencies treebank datasets** (https://universaldependencies.org/) to observe and compare tagging accuracy, precision and recall of our HMM tagger.
+The tested languages of our choice have been: English, Dutch and Greek, as they are all languages that the authors speak and they also present varying degrees of word order freedom, morphology richness and two different alphabets.

+The experiments have been ran and discussed on this Google Colab notebook, iteratively testing and improving the code based on our findings and hypotheses: https://colab.research.google.com/drive/1eHTZVZ-hBdAIMua51VrxBwzZwJITv9d7?usp=sharing

 ---

-## 📁 Project Structure
+## 3. Project structure

 | File/Folder        | Description |
 |--------------------|-------------|